 There is competition for these positions.
 Each semester, many of the candidates will be highly-qualified and ready to hire.
 If you are cut, it does not

-mean you're not WC material, and we urge you to try again next year.
+mean you're not highly-qualified and ready to hire.
+We urge you to try again next year.

 If you have further questions, email us at email@example.com or stop by McClain 303.